hoytech/quadrable/README.md

 There are several variables than impact the gas usage of the library:

 * Size of the database and distribution of its keys
-* Number of elements to be proven
+* Number of records to be proven
 * Distribution of *their* keys
 * Proportion of inclusion versus non-inclusion proofs
-* Length of the values
+* Length of values

 Following is a generated table of gas costs for a simple scenario.
 For each row, a DB of size N is created with effectively random keys.
-One element is selected to be proven (an inclusion proof).
+A single element is selected to be proven (an inclusion proof).
 The proof size is recorded and this is used to estimate calldata costs.
 Then the gas costs are measured by the test harness for 3 operations: Importing the proof, looking up the value in the partial tree, and updating the value and computing a new root.

 | DB Size (N) | Average Depth | Calldata (gas) | Import (gas) | Query (gas) | Update (gas) | Total (gas) |
 | --- | --- | --- | --- | --- | --- | --- |